The Manhunter series, two Sierra adventure game deviants

-In late 1987 Sierra reached out to Evryware, Inc. a small but successful game developer from Washington state, with an offer to let them use the AGI development framework and create an adventure game of their liking.
-While Evryware had no experience in the adventure game genre, the company had an interesting movie-like approach to its game design, sprinkled with technological know-how.
+In late 1987 Sierra had reached out to Evryware, Inc. a small but successful game developer from Washington state, with an offer to let them use the AGI development framework and create an adventure game of their liking.
+While Evryware had no experience in the adventure game genre, the company had an interesting movie-like approach to its game design, complemented by technological know-how.
 The company had been around since 1980, established by engineers Dave Murry and Joe Gargiulo, initially to develop arcade-style games for the CP/M operating system and the Heathkit/Zenith Z-89 personal computer.

 The first three years saw a dozen arcade games developed for the Z-89 platform before the company switched focus to the much more popular x86 architecture used in the IBM PC and PCjr.

-The first game for the IBM platform was Championship Boxing, an impressive boxing and strategy game, initially to be published by Microsoft’s new Home Software Division, but analysts decided the otherwise rapidly growing home consumer market still wasn’t big enough for Microsoft to invest in and withdrew from the deal.
-Luckily, Evryware’s contact person at Microsoft was an acquaintance of Sierra founder Ken Williams and told him about the game.
-Williams intrigued and impressed contracted with Evryware and published the game as Sierra Championship Boxing in 1983.
+The first game for the IBM PC platform was Championship Boxing, an impressive boxing game with strategic elements, initially to be published by Microsoft’s new Home Software Division, but analysts decided the otherwise rapidly expanding home consumer market still wasn’t big enough for Microsoft to invest in and withdrew from the deal.
+Luckily, Evryware’s contact person at Microsoft was an acquaintance of Sierra co-founder Ken Williams and told him about the game.
+Williams impressed eventually contracted with Evryware and published the game as Sierra Championship Boxing in 1983.

-5 years later, with the impressive The Ancient Art of War series, published by Brøderbund, under the belt and with an offer from Sierra to create something unique, Evryware, which now included Dave Murry’s brother, Barry, and sister, Dee Dee started developing a new adventure game, as distinctive from the standard Quest games as possible.
+5 years later, with the impressive The Ancient Art of War series, published by Brøderbund, under the belt and with an offer from Sierra to create something unique, Evryware, which now included Dave’s brother, Barry, and sister, Dee Dee started working on a new adventure game set in a dystopian 2004 post-apocalyptic New York where aliens known as the Orbs, had invaded and consequently enslaved the world.
+The setting was truly darker and more chilling than anything previously associated with Sierra.
+The Murrys, having full creative autonomy over the project, aimed to distance themselves as much as possible from Sierra’s conventional adventure games.

-Manhunter: New York, developed by the Murry siblings of Evryware for the IBM/PC and published by Sierra On-Line in 1988.
+Manhunter: New York, developed by the Murry siblings of Evryware for the IBM PC and published by Sierra On-Line in 1988.

 Later it was released for the Atari ST, Amiga, and the Apple IIGS platform